Connect with others who understand.

 • Magnesium oxide

-Magnesium sulfate may also be administered intravenously to provide relief from migraines with aura.
+Magnesium sulfate may also be administered intravenously (into a vein) to provide relief from symptoms of migraine with aura.

-How Much Magnesium Should You Take for Migraines?
+How Much Magnesium Should You Take for Migraine?

-Johns Hopkins Medicine recommends taking 400 milligrams of magnesium twice per day, while the American Migraine Foundation suggests a 400 to 500 milligram daily supplement to prevent migraines.
-Some researchers, on the other hand, believe magnesium is more effective in preventing migraines when taken in high doses (over 600 milligrams) for at least three to four months.
+The American Migraine Foundation suggests a 400 to 500 milligram daily supplement to prevent migraine attacks.
+Some researchers, on the other hand, believe magnesium is more effective in preventing migraine attacks when taken in high doses (over 600 milligrams) for at least three to four months.

 Ultimately, you’ll need to consult your doctor in order to find the right amount of magnesium for your body.

-Are There Any Risks in Using Magnesium for Migraines?
+Are There Any Risks in Using Magnesium for Migraine?

 Magnesium may cause negative reactions when taken with antibiotics, as it can interfere with their absorption.
 Taking magnesium supplements alongside certain antibiotics, such as aminoglycosides, can cause other problems, including muscle weakness.